Bethlehem, South Africa: Road

-Bethlehem is located on the N5 road to the provincial capital Bloemfontein via Senekal and Winburg to the N1.
-Other regional roads in the town are R76 road to Kroonstad (north), the R26 road to Reitz and Fouriesburg (north east and south) respectively.
+Bethlehem is located on the N5 to the provincial capital Bloemfontein via Senekal and Winburg to the N1.
+Other roads in the town are R76 to Kroonstad (north-west) and the R26 to Reitz and Fouriesburg (north-east and south) respectively, and just outside the town, the R712 and R714 to Clarens (south) and Warden (east) respectively.

 Rail

 Bethlehem is located on the main railway line between Bloemfontein and Durban.
 This railway line transports passengers and freight.

 Air

 Bethlehem is served by a small airport (Bethlehem Airport) with chartered daily flights to Bloemfontein and Johannesburg.

+Bethlehem Airshow Fire Disaster

+On 7 September 2024 a fire broke out at Bethlehem Air show 2024 destroying 30 vehicles.
+The incident occurred at the Bethlehem Airfield when a spectator left a burning coal unattended.
+The Democratic Alliance in the Free State accused the Dihlabeng municipality of negligence.

 Coats of arms

 Municipal (1)

 By 1931, the municipal council had assumed a coat of arms.
 The arms were registered with the Orange Free State Provincial Administration in October 1958.